Why Don't We: Jack Robert Avery

 Jack Robert Avery (born July 1, 1999) was born in Burbank, California, but raised in Susquehanna, Pennsylvania.
-Avery released a solo single called "Liar" in 2016 and was part of the meet-and-greet tour "Impact", which members Zach Herron and Corbyn Besson were also a part of.
+Avery released a solo single titled "Liar" in 2016 and was part of the meet-and-greet tour "Impact", of which members Zach Herron and Corbyn Besson were also part.
 He also starred in a short film called Fearless Five.
 On April 22, 2019, Avery's former girlfriend, Gabriela Gonzalez, gave birth to their daughter.
-Avery released his first solo song, "Please Don't Go" on June 27, 2025.
+Avery released his first solo song, "Please Don't Go", on June 27, 2025.
+He then released a second single, titled APHRODITE, on September 12, 2025, followed by Take the Wheel on November 21st, 2025, and XOXOX on February 6th, 2026.

+On May 19, 2026, Avery's former partner, Gabriela Lauren Gonzalez (born September 6, 2001), a social media influencer, along with her father, Francisco Gonzalez (born December 23, 1966), and another former boyfriend of Gabriela, Kai Faron Cordrey (born October 13, 1999), were formally charged with conspiring to commit homicide.
+The allegations pertain to an attempted murder plot orchestrated during a custody dispute over Gonzalez's and Avery's currently seven-year-old daughter, which occurred from 2020 to 2021.
+Gonzalez is alleged to have recruited her father and Cordrey to engage a hitman via the dark web.
+Each individual has been charged with one count of attempted murder, conspiracy to commit murder, and solicitation of murder.

 Corbyn Matthew Besson

 Corbyn Matthew Besson (born November 25, 1998) was born in Dallas, Texas, but raised in Virginia.
 Besson went to high school in Centreville, Virginia.
-Besson's cousins are Dutch girl group O'G3NE.
-Before Why Don't We, he had a following on YouNow and released a solo single called "The Only One" to iTunes in 2014.
+Besson's cousins are the Dutch girl group Ogene.
+Before cofounding Why Don't We, he had a following on YouNow and released a solo single titled "The Only One" to iTunes in 2014.
 His other acoustic single, "Marathon", was also released on the platform.
-After Why Don't We went on hiatus, Besson released two singles on his own.
-"Love Me Better", a song originally recorded and written by Why Don't We, on February 7, 2024, and "Like That" (featuring Armani White) on April 12, 2024.
+After Why Don't We went on hiatus, Besson released two singles on his own: "Love Me Better", a song originally recorded and written by Why Don't We, on February 7, 2024, and "Like That" (featuring Armani White) on April 12, 2024.
 On August 2, 2024, Besson released the song "Panic", a collaboration with Swedish duo NOTD.
 They released a piano version of the song titled "Panic (After Hours)" on September 13, 2024.
 Besson released the single "Don't Run" along with a music video on October 2, 2024.
-On September 9, 2025, Besson announced he would be collaborating on the single "Blink" with K-pop idol and Twice member, Tzuyu.
+On September 9, 2025, Besson announced he would be collaborating on the single "Blink" with K-pop idol and Twice member Tzuyu.
+On January 16th, 2026, Besson released his debut EP Head First.

 Zachary Dean Herron

 Zachary Dean Herron (born May 27, 2001), the youngest member of the group, was raised in Dallas, Texas.
 Growing up, he sang in the choir.
-Before Why Don't We, Herron covered songs on YouTube and also produced two singles himself, "Timelapse" and "Why".
-Herron released his first solo single since Why Don't We went on hiatus called "Caroline" on July 26, 2024.
+Before Why Don't We, Herron covered songs on YouTube and also produced two singles himself: "Timelapse" and "Why".
+Herron released his first solo single since Why Don't We went on hiatus, called "Caroline", on July 26, 2024.